 The tutorial program is designed to allow students to work individually or in small groups with faculty members and graduate students, to supplement the material covered in the required introductory courses, and to allow concentrators to investigate linguistic topics of particular interest to them.
-During the second year and the fall of the third year, concentrators take three small-group tutorials, each counting as a half course (Linguistics 97r and 98a).
+During the second year and the fall of the third year, concentrators take two small-group tutorials, each counting as a half course (Linguistics 97r and 98a).
 Each half-course tutorial consists of two six-week units on a linguistic topic that complements the regular course offerings in the department; several such units are available at any given time.
 In the spring of the junior year, students take a half-course tutorial (Linguistics 98b) in which they meet with an individual faculty member to explore possible thesis topics or other areas of interest.
 The senior tutorial is usually restricted to honors candidates, who are expected to write a thesis demonstrating their ability to do sustained independent research in linguistics.

 Junior Year Spring Term Tutorial